jrantane/apiaxle/api.md

 * apiFormat - (default: json) The resulting data type of the endpoint.
 * endPointTimeout - (default: 2) Seconds to wait before timing out the connection
 * endPointMaxRedirects - (default: 2) Max redirects that are allowed when endpoint called.
-* useKeyTokenPair - Use the more secure key/token authentication.

 ### Returns: